 However, there’s a time and a place for a cajon.
 Understanding the instrument, what it does, and how it plays is important if you want to make the most of it.
 Start things off by checking out some of my personal favorite modern cajons.

-These are the best cajons according to me, consisting of personal favorites and drum boxes that are popular right now.
+These are the best drum boxes according to me, consisting of personal favorites and ones that are popular right now.

 Table of Contents

-- My Favorite Cajon Drums for Any Budget
+- 9 Best Cajon Drums for Any Budget

 - 1. Pyle PCJD18 Jam Cajon